Table of Contents

 Onix vs the Competition — When to Look Elsewhere

 Onix performs strongest in the mid-range and lower-premium tier.
 At the high end of the market, brands like JOOLA (Ben Johns series) and Selkirk (LUXX, Power Air) offer more refined carbon engineering for competitive players willing to pay for it.
 If your game has outgrown the Evoke Premier Pro Raw Carbon and you’re playing at 4.5+ level, exploring outside the Onix lineup is reasonable.
-But for the vast majority of recreational and club-level players, the Onix lineup — particularly the Evoke Premier Pro, Supercell, and Hype X Pro — represents exceptional value against almost any competitor at the same price points.
+But for the vast majority of recreational and club-level players, the Onix lineup — particularly the Evoke Premier Pro, Supercell, and Evoke Pro Composite — represents exceptional value against almost any competitor at the same price points.